-Category Legal Issue Assessment Transfers Borrower can transfer, without lender co with thresholds that are inadequate in li the equity interests, or (iii) operational control to a transferee ence of the current sponsor.
-Medium Low Financial Statements For loans that are less than 20% of the p financial statements., ool (at securitization), there are limitat cions on the borrower's obligation to deliver annual audited Medium High
+Category Legal Issue Legal Risk Assessment Transfers Borrower can transfer, without lender consent, (i) the property, or (ii) 100% of the equity interests, or (iii) operational control to a transferee with thresholds that are inadequate in light of the financial position and experience of the current sponsor.
+Medium Low Financial Statements For loans that are less than 20% of the pool (at securitization), there are limitations on the borrower's obligation to deliver annual audited financial statements., Medium High

-We do not apply this legal adjustment if the first mortgage debt at securitization is less than \$25 million.
+\ We do not apply this legal adjustment if the first mortgage debt at securitization is less than \$25 million.

-In case of combined audited financial statements of the borrower and corporate parent, we will consider that this risk is adequately mitigated if (a) assets included in the audited statements and not included as collateral in the transaction are appropriately limited over the life of the loan, or (b) the primary entity covered by the audited financial statements is subject to enhanced responsibilities of disclosure and transparency.
+\\ In case of combined audited financial statements of the borrower and corporate parent, we will consider that this risk is adequately mitigated if (a) assets included in the audited statements and not included as collateral in the transaction are appropriately limited over the life of the loan, or (b) the primary entity covered by the audited financial statements is subject to enhanced responsibilities of disclosure and transparency.
+Source: Moody's Investors Service

-Additional Debt
+EXHIBIT 20 Additional Debt

 Category Legal Issue Legal Risk Assessment Mezzanine Loan Intercreditor Agreement Issues - Subordination Intercreditor agreement (ICA) provides that a modified mortgage loan remains senior to the mezzanine loan only so long as the modification is permitted under the ICA.
 Medium Mezzanine Loan Intercreditor Agreement Issues - New Guaranty Mezzanine lender is only required to supply new guaranty if the original guarantor is released.
-High Mezzanine Loan ntercreditor Agreement ssues - Cure Rights Mezzanine lender cure rights are not appropriately limited.
+High Mezzanine Loan Intercreditor Agreement Issues - Cure Rights Mezzanine lender cure rights are not appropriately limited.
 Medium B Notes Waterfall provides for pro rata allocation of casualty/condemnation proceeds pre-event of default.
 Medium Low Second Mortgage The property is encumbered by a second mortgage.
 Medium High

-^{} See the Mezzanine Loan Intercreditor Agreement Issues section for more information.
+See the Mezzanine Loan Intercreditor Agreement Issues section for more information.
 A second mortgagee's right to foreclose on the mortgaged property and separate voice in the context of a borrower bankruptcy poses additional risks.
 Even with an ICA that purports to limit, or standstill, the second mortgagee's rights and remedies, substantial risks to the first mortgagee are still present.